tomiito/developer-documentation/source/includes/lookup/_question-library.md

 }
 ```

-Returns the answer options and associated precodes for a specific QuestionID and Country-Language pair.
+Returns the answer options and associated precodes for a specific QuestionID and country-language pair.

 <aside class="notice">If you have your own question library, you should create a map between Fulcrum Standard qualifications and those that match in your own library.</aside>